Musavirkhaliq/Presentation_agent/README.md

 outline = presentation_maker.get_outline(material)
 ```

-## Example
+## Examples

-See `examples/use_gemini.py` for a complete example of using the presentation maker with Gemini.
+- See `examples/use_gemini.py` for a complete example of using the presentation maker with Gemini.
+- See `examples/use_with_images.py` for an example that includes finding and adding images from the web for slides.

 ## Requirements